la-bomba-studio/hesty-contract/README.md

 it may happen that an offchain investment is performed at the same time as an onchain investment and a property may be oversubscribed.
 In this case, a FIFO rule applies and if the onchain transaction was the last one to occur then it is reverted by admins with ´revertUserBuyTokens´ function.

+## Hesty Access Control (contracts/HestyAccessControl.sol)

+Hesty is a smart contract that manages the access control of users doing certain operations.

+There are

 ## Getting Started